 - Number of rows read

-To see a summary for your account, use the following command:
+To see a summary for all databases for your account, use the following command:

-You can get more detailed data about the current usage of a logical database using the following command:
+You can get more detailed data about the current monthly usage of a single logical database using the following command:

 $ turso db inspect $DB_NAME